 Absence and Lateness

-There are many reasons why a child may be kept at home for the day and we would ask in each case that parents either phone or email the school in the morning to explain the absence, or submit an absence via our school App.
-You can download the OLA School App for free in the App Store on your phone.
+There are many reasons why a child may be kept at home for the day and we would ask in each case that parents either phone or email the school office in the morning to explain the absence, or submit an absence via the Hero App.
 The attendance register is taken each morning after 9 a.m. and unexplained absences are followed up by the school daily.
 When your child is unwell please keep them at home to allow the best chance of recovery and to protect those at school, often a day early can save a week later on.
 It is expected that parents will endeavour to have children at school before classes are due to start.
 Children need a few minutes to prepare their belongings first thing in the morning and this should be kept in mind.
 The bell goes at 8.55 a.m. and school begins at 9.00 a.m.

 Accounts are sent from the Catholic Diocese.
 Dues are used to pay off the capital debt still owing on most Catholic schools, including ours.
 In cases of hardship please discuss with the Parish Priest or the Principal.

 Bicycles and Scooters

 A few children bike or scooter to school and stands are provided at the back of the school.
 These are not to be ridden within school grounds.

 If you are visiting the school, or dropping off or collecting your children, please park outside the school gates.
 Please consider the Hoon Hay residents when you are parking on Hoon Hay Rd.

 - Do not park over or up driveways.

 - Ensure there is enough room for people to get up their driveways.

 - The Presbytery carpark (behind the church) is not available for school parking.